lpod/lpod-docs/level1-notes.rst

 because ``body`` is supposed to be a list of one or more paragraphs, each one with its own style and content.
 The ``body`` option allows the applications to reuse an existing content for one or more notes in one or more documents.
+Without the ``body`` parameter, a paragraph is automatically created and filled with the value of ``text``.
+If neither ``body`` nor ``text`` is provided, the note is created with an empty paragraph.

+The list of ODF elements provided through the ``body`` parameter may contain almost any content object; neither the OpenDocument schema nor the lpOD level 1 API prevents the user from including notes into a note body; however the lpOD team doesn't recommend such a practice.

 It's possible to create a note as a free element, so it can be later inserted in place (and replicated for reuse in several locations in one or more